ballerina-platform/module-ballerinax-java.jms/docs/spec/spec.md

     # MessageConsumer's or Caller's `acknowledge` method.
 Acknowledging a consumed message
     # acknowledges all messages that the session has consumed.
     CLIENT_ACKNOWLEDGE = "CLIENT_ACKNOWLEDGE",
-    # Indicates that the session to lazily acknowledge the delivery of messages.
+    # Indicates that the session lazily acknowledges the delivery of messages.
     # This is likely to result in the delivery of some duplicate messages if the JMS provider fails,
     # so it should only be used by consumers that can tolerate duplicate messages.
     # Use of this mode can reduce session overhead by minimizing the work the session does to prevent duplicates.